-Immigration Consequences of Massachusetts Criminal Convictions, Committee for Public Counsel Services Immigration Impact Unit, 2015.
+Immigration consequences of Massachusetts criminal convictions, Committee for Public Counsel Services Immigration Impact Unit, March 2022.

 Written for defense attorneys, this guide presents "the most conservative analysis of the ramifications of criminal conduct."
 Includes detailed information on grounds for deportation or inadmission, post-conviction relief, expungement and pardon, and helpful charts of crimes and immigration consequences.